 The SetPoint software needs a complete makeover if the Swish manufacturer wants to compete with the likes of Razer Mamba or Microsoft SideWinder X8.

-When the Logitech G700 is put to action you can immediately notice a plethora of buttons.
+When the Logitech G700 is put into action you can immediately notice a plethora of buttons.
 All of them are highly customizable via the SetPoint software.
-Right under the scroll wheel you’ll find a button that switches it from free spin to detented mode.
+Right under the scroll wheel, you’ll find a button that switches it from free spin to detented mode.
 There are also eight buttons on top of the G700.